LogoElectromagnet Maker

 Tool-first check

-110 volt DC electromagnet fit checker
+12 V / 24 V / 110 V DC electromagnet fit checker

 Keep this matched to the coil unless the supplier approved a different driver strategy.
+Checker range: `1` to `250` V.

-`257 ohms` approximates the public 110 V DC / 47 W Kendrion example used on this page.
+`257 ohms` approximates the public 110 V DC / 47 W Kendrion example.
+Replace this with the exact datasheet resistance for your 12 V, 24 V, or 110 V coil.
+Checker minimum: `0.1 ohms`.

-Public 110 V DC examples reviewed here cluster around `-20°C` to `+40°C`.
+Public industrial examples reviewed here cluster around `-20°C` to `+40°C`.

 Use `300 s` with `0 s` off-time for an S1 / 100% ED screen.
+Checker minimum: `0.01 s`.

 Use `0 s` only when the electromagnet must stay energized continuously.